 Dina Kzylkhodjaeva advises clients on international oil and gas development projects, energy-based financings, securities, and project finance.
-She has experience in mergers and acquisitions, private equity, and general commercial transactions.
+She focuses her practice on mergers and acquisitions, private equity, and general commercial transactions.
 Dina has structured and executed complex share acquisitions, including the representation of buyers and sellers, and international joint ventures in the Russian and CIS markets in a variety of industries, with a particular emphasis on the mining and energy sectors.

 Prior to joining Morgan Lewis, Dina was a partner in the corporate practice of another international law firm, resident in Moscow.
 Before that, she worked for more than five years in the New York offices of other international law firms, where she was involved in LNG projects, transactions involving the purchase and sale of oil and gas assets, public and private placements of debt and equity, asset securitizations, and structured finance transactions.
 She is fluent in English, Russian, and Kazakh.